matks/TopTranslators/README.md

    ```
    npm run build
    ```
-4. You can either build the static files with `npm run build` or render it continuously for local development with `npm run watch`
+4. You can either build the static files with `npm run build` or render it continuously for local development with `npm run dev`

 5. Browse the directory `/public` to render the website.
 It will use the data from the `statistics.json` file at root of `/public` directory.